jessemillar/deserted-island-devops-notes/no-dev-is-an-island.md

 	- This helps explain your infrastructure to other people on your team instead of having one subject matter expert who might get hit by a bus
 - CI/CD is just as possible with serverless
 	- You have to simulate the serverless environment which can be slightly tricky
-- Use your users to experiment via canaries
+- Use your users to experiment via canary environments
 - Plan ahead for observability

 # Documentation

 - "Document the why" of your stack
 - Embrace the shame in your documentation
 	- Be radically honest in your docs
 		- Tell the *real* story of why it's build the way it is
 			- e.g. "Susan set up this stack and then left and we don't feel smart enough to work on it even though it works great"

 # Q&A